Virtual Field Trips and Teacher Workshops

 Select one of the activities below.
 Follow the instructions listed in the activity, then complete the assignment associated with the activity.

-3. Explore the Sites with Webcams.
-Note when the zoo indicates that the animals featured on the camera are typically active.
-Be prepared to choose an alternate camera if no animals appear within a reasonable length of time or if the Webcam is unavailable for some reason.
+- Choose an animal to explore.
+View the webcam/video for that animal.
+(Note that for some animals live webcams are available for others recorded videos are provided.
+For live webcams, be prepared to choose an alternate webcam/video if no animals appear within a reasonable length of time or if the Webcam is unavailable for some reason.)

-5. Explain what you see on the Webcam display or live animals near home:
+- Explain what you see on the webcam or video.

 Imagine that you just completed a virtual class field-trip (or you could in the future).
 You are now ready to complete the Expedition Assignment.
 Feel free to look at San Diego Zoo educator resource site to help you complete the assignment.